mrbacky/MyTunes/README.md

 9.1) Play Song from Library
 			10.)
 YES - DELETE PLAYLIST, DELETE SONG - set LABEL of selected item

+			FIXED!!
 BUG: Previous Genre in edit Song is not showing.

 BUG: ( song1 is playing. now u play song2 ... song1 will continue for a few secs)